 There are two types of providers that equip you with a merchant account.
 Payment Facilitators — think Stripe, Square and PayPal — offer their customers one shared merchant account.
 The benefits include fast setup and no merchant underwriting, which some fledgling businesses can’t successfully complete.
 The downsides include less support, expensive Flat rate pricing and a risk of held funds from your bank account.

-A Merchant Account Provider, also known as an Independent Sales Organization (ISO), individually underwrites each one of its customers.
+A Merchant Service Provider, also known as an Independent Sales Organization (ISO), individually underwrites each one of its customers.
 This results in a more boutique experience with dedicated support, more affordable rate plan options and a lower risk of held funds.

 Before diving into the documentation needed, it’s important to highlight that not all providers are created equal.
 Merchant statements are confusing and unnecessarily complicated, which makes it all too easy for providers to use unethical billing practices with their customers.
 These include numerous fake fees and markups.